KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Proof of Theorem (with the Term in the Regret Bound)

 As in the proof of Corollary~\ref{cor:kinfdev}, by the definition of the $U^{\KLind}_{a^\star,m}$ index as some supremum (together with the left-continuity of $\Kinf$ deriving from Lemma~\ref{lem:regularity_kinf}), we finally get

-The proof is concluded by bounding each probability separately.
+The proof continues by bounding each probability separately.
 First, again as in the proof of Corollary~\ref{cor:kinfdev}, we apply Corollary~\ref{cor:inclusionevents} (for the first inequality below) and the deviation inequality of Proposition~\ref{prop:kinfdev} (for the second inequality below), to see that for all $x \in (0,\mu^\star)$ and $\varepsilon > 0$,

 Therefore, by a union bound, the above equation, and the calculations on geometric sums~\eqref{eq:sumseriesdiff:1} and~\eqref{eq:sumseriesdiff:2},

 Second, by Hoeffding's maximal inequality (Proposition~\ref{prop:hoeffding}),